ari-feiglin/DaFAQ/README.md

 ### <ins>**The CColor Library:**</ins>
 In order to print colored text, I used the CColor library that I wrote.
 Here is a link to the remote github repository where its source code can be found, along with a shared object file: https://github.com/ari-feiglin/CColor
 A README containing all relevant information on its usage is provided there.
+**As of v0.4.4, it is not necessary to download this library, it is provided in the source code.**

 ### <ins>**THE FUTURE/GOALS:** </ins>
 Here are some of my ideas for the future: